Koha-Community/kohadocs/source/opac.rst

 Filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To filter your results click on the links below the 'Refine Your Search'
+To filter your results click on the links below the 'Refine your search'
 menu on the left of your screen

 |image944|